Saltwater Fly Fishing South Pacific – Aitutaki, Fanning & CXI

 Saltwater Fly Fishing for Bones and Giant Trevally in the South Pacific

-Scattered across the heart of the Pacific, islands like Aitutaki, Fanning, and Christmas (Kiritimati) have earned a reputation for producing some of the world’s most exciting flats fly fishing.
-These remote coral atolls deliver pure sight-fishing in shallow, gin-clear water — often with Bonefish tailing just meters from shore, and Giant Trevally patrolling the reef edges.
+Scattered across the heart of the Pacific, island atolls like Aitutaki, Fanning, and Christmas (Kiritimati) have earned a reputation for producing some of the world’s most exciting flats fly fishing.
+These remote coral atolls deliver pure sight-fishing in shallow, often gin-clear water — where you can find bonefish tailing just meters from shore, and giant trevally patrolling reef edges on the rising tide.

-Even farther afield, Fanning Island, 45 minutes flight from CXI, offers one of the last truly untouched bonefishing experiences on earth — a remote atoll where numbers meet size, and where fly anglers can still discover their own flat each morning.
+Even farther afield, Fanning Island, only an hour 15 minutes from CXI, and just over the equator into the Northern Hemisphere, offers one of the last truly untouched bonefishing experiences on earth.
+This remote atoll is where fish numbers meet size, and where fly anglers can still discover their own flat each morning on this 42 square mile atoll.

-We’ll be adding lodge and guide reviews from across the region as we explore more of these remarkable fisheries.
+We’ll be adding lodge and guide reviews from across the region as we explore and evaluate more of these remarkable Pacific fisheries.

 The Ultimate Bonefishing Location: Fanning Island